jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 For example, he is ashamed of his own carelessness if he tells false news, even if it is a matter of little consequence.

 He never fails to embrace the first opportunity of making the fullest acknowledgments.
 If it is in a matter of some consequence, his contrition is still greater.

 If any unlucky or fatal consequence has followed from his misinformation, he can scarce ever forgive himself.

 Though not guilty, he feels himself to be, what the ancients called, piacular.

 He is anxious and eager to make every sort of atonement in his power.
 Such a person might frequently be disposed to lay his case before the casuists.
 They have generally been very favourable to him.
 Even if they have sometimes justly condemned him for rashness, they have universally acquitted him of the ignominy of falsehood.

-31 But the man who most frequently consulted them was the man of equivocation and mental reservation.
+{{< s v="31" >}} But the man who most frequently consulted them was the man of equivocation and mental reservation.
 He seriously and deliberately meant to deceive but wished to flatter himself that he had really told the truth.

 They have dealt with him variously.
 When they approved very much of his deceit's motives, they have sometimes acquitted him.
 Though to do them justice, they have generally and frequently condemned him.

-32 Therefore, the chief subjects of the casuists's works were=
+{{< s v="32" >}} Therefore, the chief subjects of the casuists's works were:
 - the conscientious regard that is due to the rules of justice.
 - how far we should respect=
 - our neighbour's life and property
 - the duty of restitution
 - the laws of chastity and modesty

-What made up=
+What made up:
 - the sins of concupiscence
 - the rules of veracity
 - the obligation of oaths, promises, and contracts of all kinds.

-33 The casuists ineffectively used precise rules to direct what can only be judged by feelings.
+{{< s v="33" >}} The casuists ineffectively used precise rules to direct what can only be judged by feelings.

-Rules cannot determine exactly=
+Rules cannot determine exactly:
 <!-- uselessly attempted , by ,  and sentiment.
 How is it possible in every case to ascertain by rules  -->
 - when a delicate sense of justice runs into a <!-- frivolous and --> weak <!-- scrupulosity of --> conscience,
 - when that secrecy and reserve begin to grow into dissimulation?